Sometimes a crisis can lead to experimentation, innovation, and evolution.

 In the near future, might we be having more meaningful conversations with Alexa and Siri?

-Rather than simply switching our Spotify playlist or telling us the weather forecast, could they be more like an actual companion?
+Rather than simply switching our Spotify playlist or telling us the weather forecast, could they become more like a virtual companion?

 Your virtual companion